IqraRazzak/IqraRazzak/README.md

 - 👋 Hi, I’m @IqraRazzak
-- 👀 I’m interested in Cloud engineering
+- 👀 I’m interested in Web Developemnt
-- 🌱 I’m currently learning Devops Engineer
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Devops  Projects and can assist devops Engineers on their projects.
+- 💞️ I’m looking to collaborate in making Creative websites and can assist Developers on their projects.
 - 📫 you can reach me at iqrafatima224@gmail.com